Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 Diagnosis of Trichomonas urethritis

-Trichomonas urethritis is not difficult to diagnose, because has typical symptoms (more details in the section "Symptoms of urethritis").
+Trichomonas urethritis does not present difficulties for diagnosis, because It has typical symptoms(more details in the section “Symptoms of urethritis”).
 However, the following methods help to finally determine the causative microorganism (Trichomonas):

-• bacteriological examination, but it is less common, because microscopy is quite informative.
+• bacteriological examination, but it is less common because microscopy is quite informative.

 Conclusion